FOR ADULTS

 Frequently Asked Questions

-• The first session is a gentle beginning — a space to meet, talk about what’s bringing you in, and explore what you’re hoping for.
+• The first session is a space for us to meet, talk about what’s bringing you in, and explore what you’re hoping for in the therapy process.
 There’s no pressure to share everything at once.
-It’s okay to feel unsure or nervous — we’ll go at your pace.
+It’s okay to feel unsure or nervous!